 About the Waterston Desert Writing Prize

-The Waterston Desert Writing Prize has chosen the 2017 winner, Naseem Rakha, and finalists, Kendra Atleework, Charles Hood and Lawrence Lenhart.
+The Prize chose Naseem Rakha as the 2017 winner, and finalists, Kendra Atleework, Charles Hood and Lawrence Lenhart.
 Read about them and their proposals here.
 Thank you for your interest in the Waterston Desert Writing Prize.

 Now starting its fourth year, the Prize annually honors literary nonfiction that illustrates artistic excellence, sensitivity to place, and desert literacy - with the desert as both subject and setting.
 Inspired by author and poet Ellen Waterston's love of the high desert of Central Oregon, a region that has been her muse for more than 30 years, the Prize recognizes the vital role deserts play worldwide in the ecosystem and human narrative.
 Emerging, mid-career and established nonfiction writers are invited to apply.
 Previous submitters who have not won an award are eligible to apply with a new project.